terrapower/armi/README.rst

 System Requirements
 *******************
-Being largely written in the Python programming language, the ARMI system works on basically any kind of computer.
-We have developed it predominantly within a Microsoft Windows environment, but have performed tests under various flavors of Linux as well.
-It can perform meaningful analysis on a single laptop, but the full value of design optimization and large problems is realized with parallel runs over MPI with 32-128 CPUs, or more (requires installation optional ``mpi4py`` library).
-Serious engineering models can consume significant RAM, so at least 16 GB is recommended.
+Being largely written in the Python programming language, the ARMI system works on most platforms.
+It can perform meaningful analysis on a single laptop, but the full value of design optimization and large problems is realized with parallel runs over large clusters (using the optional ``mpi4py`` library).

-The original developer's HPC environment has been Windows based, so some development is needed to support the more traditional Linux HPC environments.

 .. _getting-help: